 How will you share your information post-presentation?
 It can be a troubling and time-consuming thing to email presentations to all participants following a meeting.
 But AG Neovo features a unique asset in that its built-in email function can send fully detailed, annotated swathes of data to all users with ease.

-Interactive flat panel displays are a giant evolutionary leap for company collaboration practices.
+Interactive whiteboards are a giant evolutionary leap for company collaboration practices.
 They enable a level of meeting and conference room engagement that’s never been possible before, with high-quality multimedia content and interactive features that can be digested and edited in real-time.

-The technology may appear complex at times, but with the right operating system and wireless screen mirroring compatibility, many interactive displays can be operated with ease and a relatively small learning curve to managers and employers alike.
+The technology may appear complex at times, but with the right operating system, wireless screen mirroring, and USB-C connectivity, many interactive displays can be operated with ease and a relatively small learning curve for managers and employers alike.

-AG Neovo has looked to prioritise ease-of-use alongside comprehensive business collaboration technology within its Meetboard interactive flat panel display series.
-Dual-stylus annotations and multi-device compatibility are intertwined in an Android-based operating system that’s designed to be instantly recognisable and understandable to users.
+AG Neovo has looked to prioritize ease-of-use alongside comprehensive business collaboration technology within Meetboard 3.
+Dual-stylus annotations and multi-device compatibility are intertwined in an Android-based operating system that’s designed to be instantly recognizable and understandable to users.

-With the added option of a range of sharing functions, AG Neovo Meetboard interactive flat panel displays help you and your team stay on the same track after your meeting and provides your business with the technological platform to collaborate in confidence long into the future.
+With the added option of a range of sharing functions, AG Neovo Meetboard 3 helps you and your team stay on the same track after your meeting and provide your business with the technological platform to collaborate in confidence long into the future.